requarks/docs-legacy/wiki/install.md

 ```

 **Wait** for the installation to complete.
 If you see any error(s) in red, make sure you fix them first.
 Wiki.js will most likely crash or refuse to start if all dependencies are not properly installed.
 Note that you can safely ignore warnings (in yellow).
-	- If you get errors related to `node-gyp`, make sure you have the necessary build tools for Node.js native compilation as explained in the [prerequisites](/wiki/prerequisites) page, then run the command again!

 # Configuration
 Once the installation is completed, you'll be prompted to run the configuration wizard.
 Use the arrow keys to choose the desired port on which to run the configuration wizard.
 By default, port 3000 will be used.